 Who was Ayn Rand the person and how did her powerful charisma capture an ardent following that shaped an enduring philosophy of capitalism as protecting individualism?
-EconTalk host Russ Roberts and Stanford’s Jennifer Burns discuss the life influences of this iconic historical figure as well as the extensive reach of her writings today.
+In this week’s episode, EconTalk host Russ Roberts and Stanford’s Jennifer Burns discuss the life influences of this iconic historical figure as well as the extensive reach of her writings today.
 They also explore the process Burns took to write this biography about the infamous author of The Fountainhead, Atlas Shrugged, and more.
-We are eager to hear your response about the book, Goddess of the Market, your own experience with Rand, and this discussion about “the staying power” of Ayn Rand.

 1. Have you read Rand?
 If so, when did you first come across her works?
 What was your experience with her texts, and to what extent did the your “when” influence your reading experience?
 2. Consider the many challenges of building a following in 1960’s New York as an outsider to U.S. politics and academia.
 How did Ayn Rand’s “Collective”, or inner circle of intellectuals help to build her true individualist, solitary persona while at the same time extend her international recognition?
 Can we liken the “Age of Entourage” to today’s age of Instagram/Twitter fame?
 Would The Fountainhead and Atlas Shrugged have sold as well absent the author identity?